bainbridge/health_share/index.md

 -
 I'm a grad student living in Somerville, MA.
 I study public policy with a focus on health.

 Before grad school, I worked as a health care research analyst at an economic consulting firm in Boston.
 During that time, I learned about the incentives & barriers that impact disease management, outcomes, & health system costs.
-This work was largely conducted from payer & delivery system perspectives.
+This work was largely conducted from the perspective of payers & delivery systems.
 While in grad school, I have focused more specifically on patient & policymaker perspectives.

 My research interests include: